 Goddess Saraswati has been known to help the souls of the dead find peace in the afterlife.
-According to them, “Moksha” is a part the “divine knowledge”, imparted by the goddess.
+According to them, “Moksha” is a part of the “divine knowledge”, imparted by the goddess.

 This goddess is often represented by honey being offered.
 Honey is a symbol of knowledge and is highly valued.

-According to the Rigveda Saraswati was a river, but lost her importance as a river after the post-Vedic era.
-Her association with literature, arts and music began to grow.
+According to the Rigveda Saraswati was a river but lost her importance as a river after the post-Vedic era.
+Her association with literature, arts, and music began to grow.
 Saraswati, in Hinduism, is a symbol of intelligence, consciousness creativity, and education.

-According to the Vedantas she is the feminine energy and knowledge aspect of Brahma.
+According to the Vedantas, she is the feminine energy and knowledge aspect of Brahma.